vitphire/DownOnSpot/README.md

 If you get a linker error, you might need to download the [standard libmp3lame](https://www.rarewares.org/mp3-lame-libraries.php#libmp3lame) library.

-## Usage/Examples
+## Usage/ Examples

-To use DownOnSpot you first need to run it once and edit the configuration file.
+To use DownOnSpot you need to run it once and edit the default configuration file.
-The default configuration file will be created in the same directory as your shell.
+It will be created in the same directory as your shell.

 ```bash
 $ down_on_spot.exe